 The pale hand pressed firmly against the unyielding glass as the man watched the young woman on the other side, sitting in thoughtful silence.
 He would wonder what she was thinking.
 Did she remember him the way he did her?
 Had she mourned him when he disappeared?

-A/N: If you've read this far ahead you've done so in spite of the fact that the re-write is incomplete :P Anyway I've caved to the craving to follow this story through and will soon begin posting the sequel.
-It will be a novel, more plot driven than Prey and I'm very excited about it.
+A/N: If you've read this far and want to know what happens next, I've officially begun posting the sequel (there's a few chapters up already).
+It is a novel, more plot driven than Prey and I'm very excited about it.
 Keep an eye out, it's called The Shadow and The Soul.